-A pilgrimage is about transformation: it’s not a vacation or a tourist’s adventure.
-Pilgrims open themselves up to the people, the place, and the Holy Spirit as they become vulnerable to the journey.
-The sense of accomplishment and experience of finding a new understanding of the Holy can be life-changing.
+A pilgrimage is neither a vacation or a tourist’s adventure.
+Pilgrims open themselves up to the people, the place, and the Spirit as they become vulnerable to the journey and discover a new understanding of the Holy.

 Memphis & The Civil Rights Museum ~ 2016

-Twenty-seven pilgrims from Forest Hill and two from the Church of the Saviour crowded onto a bus to Memphis for an unexpected journey of discovery.
-Beginning with the Lorraine Motel where the Rev. Dr. Martin Luther King, Jr. was assassinated, the group toured the massive, recently renovated National Civil Rights Museum built around the motel.
-They also met with three iconic leaders of the radical Invaders group who met with Dr. King shortly before his death: business leader Fred Davis, attorney Julian Bolton, and Dr. Coby Smith.
-The three spoke and answered questions about the Civil Rights movement before and after King’s death.
-They were joined by 27-year-old anti-blight activist Brandon Gaitor with Neighborhood Preservation, Inc. and the MidSouth Peace & Justice Center.
+Twenty-nine pilgrims from Forest Hill and the Church of the Saviour crowded onto a bus to Memphis for an unexpected journey of discovery.
+Beginning with the Lorraine Motel where Dr. King was assassinated, the group toured the massive, recently renovated National Civil Rights Museum built around the motel.
+They met with three iconic leaders who met with Dr. King shortly before his death– business leader Fred Davis, attorney Julian Bolton, and Dr. Coby Smith–who spoke and answered questions about the Civil Rights movement before and after King’s death.

 Detroit & The Underground Railroad ~ 2015